MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/orchestrator/console-overview.md

 6. If the runbook was started successfully, you receive a confirmation message that the job was stopped.
 If the runbook has no running jobs, you receive a message that no job was running.

-### To view the status of a runbook in the Orchestration console
+### View the status of a runbook in the Orchestration console

 1. Select **Runbooks** to open the **Runbooks** workspace.